linslin/angular-odm/readme.md

 ```

 #### Include application module dependencies
-Add those modules into your application main module like.
+Add those modules into your application main module like in the following example.
 Don't forget to load your resources into dom. =)

 ```javascript
 angular